b-cubed-eu/documentation/README.md

 To preview the site locally, use:

-- `npm install`: install all dependencies
+- `npm install`: install dependencies.
 - `npm run dev`: start a local development server at `localhost:4321` to preview the site.

 See [astro.config.mjs](astro.config.mjs) for site configuration.

 ## Updating a page

 The site contains two types of pages/tutorials: **source pages** and **external pages**.
-The way they are updated is different.
+The way they are updated differs.

 ### Source pages

 Source pages are maintained in this repository.
 Follow these steps to update:

-1. Browse to the markdown file for the page (in `src/content/docs`).
+1. Browse to the markdown file for the page (in [`src/content/docs`](src/content/docs)).
 You can reach the markdown file directly by clicking the `Edit page` link at the bottom of every page on the website.
 2. Make changes in the markdown file (either in your browser or locally).
 3. Commit your changes to a new branch (and push).
 4. Create a pull request and assign a reviewer.